mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 ## Pushing Response During the UI Thread execution

-In the discussion of the [vaadin.com blogpost on blocking dialogs](https://vaadin.com/blog/tackling-blocking-dialogs-in-web-applications-with-vaadin), Matthias shared a very interesting solution.
+In the discussion of the [vaadin.com blogpost on blocking dialogs](https://vaadin.com/blog/tackling-blocking-dialogs-in-web-applications-with-vaadin), Matthias shared a very interesting solution, which he's demoing in his [Blocking Dialogs GitHub repository](https://github.com/mperktold/blocking-dialogs/).
 The solution is as follows: in the middle of the UI request, you can unlock Vaadin session and call `UI.push()` to send all accumulated UI changes to the client-side, causing the dialog to draw before the UI thread actually finishes.
 Now the thread is no longer the "UI thread" (since the session lock is gone),